xHaroonAhmed/CSCI331_Group3_Spring2026/EOS_GRP_3_Class_Library/EOS_GRP_3_Class_Library/src/eos_grp_3/README.txt

 ========================================================
 STORED PROCEDURES
 ========================================================
-The following stored procedures must be created in the NorthWinds2024Student database before running the library.
-Run these scripts in SSMS:
+The stored procedures must be created in the NorthWinds2024Student database before running the library.
+Run these scripts:

 -- Employee by ID
 CREATE OR ALTER PROCEDURE